A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 Plan big and don't start with small panels as I did.
 I wouldn't use anything less than a 300 watt panel today, if I was starting from scratch.
 A stud diode has to be used if you use different voltages; try to use a uniform size and that means doing your planning right from the beginning.

-For me our solar generator is a central part of our backyard permaculture, driving the rainwater harvesting model and providing power for our home; working with and not against nature is the name of the game.
+For me our solar generator is another central feature of our backyard permaculture, driving the rainwater harvesting model and providing power for our home; working with and not against nature is the name of the game.

 Having spent a considerable sum on your rainwater harvesting model, you are now in a position to save money every month.
 In the minds of some strange people, you are robbing your municipality and they make rainwater harvesting illegal.
 Or insist you put a meter on it, and pay for the rainwater that falls on your roof.

-We don't use the water; instead of passing straight from your gutters and downpipes, and thence back to the earth, we simply divert it through our toilets, showers and garden, and thence back to the earth.
+We don't use the water; instead of passing straight from your gutters and downpipes, and thence back to the earth, we simply divert it through our toilets, showers and garden, and thence return it to the soil.

 So, storing and using rainwater isn't such a big deal, is it?